I3A-NavSys/utrafman_sim/README.md

 ## Features
+- **Provide realistic dynamic simulation of hundreds of UAVs within an urban area:** Thanks to the physics engine of the Gazebo simulator and its capabilities, UAV behaviors can be accurately modeled, making the simulations closely resemble real-world scenarios.
-- **Develop and test UAV autonomous control software and service implementations:** The control systems of Unmanned Aerial Vehicles (UAVs) can be modified, re-implemented, or extended.
+- **Develop and test autonomous UAV control software and service implementations:** The control systems of Unmanned Aerial Vehicles (UAVs) can be modified, re-implemented, or extended.
-- **Develop and verify UTM services:** Services and frameworks can be developed and tested to validate their feasibility.
+- **Develop and test UTM services:** Services and frameworks can be developed and tested to validate their feasibility.
 Information exchange between aircraft and services can occur through topics, and data can be stored and analyzed post-simulation for debugging.
 These services can be implemented on any platform compatible with ROS.
-- **Provide realistic dynamic simulations of hundreds of UAVs within an urban area:** Thanks to the physics engine of the Gazebo simulator and its capabilities, UAV behaviors can be accurately modeled, making the simulations closely resemble real-world scenarios.

 ## Install